winstxnhdw/nllb-api/README.md

 A fast CPU-based API for Meta's [No Language Left Behind](https://huggingface.co/docs/transformers/model_doc/nllb) distilled 1.3B 8-bit quantised variant, hosted on Hugging Face Spaces.
 To achieve faster executions, we are using [CTranslate2](https://github.com/OpenNMT/CTranslate2) as our inference engine.
 Requests are cached and then served at the reverse proxy layer to reduce server load.

 > [!WARNING]\
 > NLLB has a max input length of 1024 tokens.
 This limit is imposed by the model's architecture and cannot be changed.
-Because larger inputs tend to produce more artefacts, consider splitting your input into smaller chunks.
+Consider splitting your input into smaller chunks if you begin observing artefacts.

 ## Usage